codio/site/source/docs/guides/layouts.html.md

 The layouts we currently offer can be found in dropdown list and we will be adding more.
 If you would like a special panel arrangement, please email support@codio.com to discuss.

+Read the [Auto opening files](/docs/guides/auto-open) section for information on how to reference these panels when auto opening code files, a preview window or a terminal window.